Evgeny Sveshnikov: Activism

-He contended that gamescores were the labors and intellectual property of the two players concerned and therefore copyright permissions and royalty fees should apply.
-It is morally corrupt, he argued, that only authors, editors and owners of Chess Publishing Houses profit from the publication of gamescores.
+He contended that game scores were the labors and intellectual property of the two players concerned and therefore copyright permissions and royalty fees should apply.
+It is morally corrupt, he argued, that only authors, editors and owners of Chess Publishing Houses profit from the publication of game scores.
 Effectively, players are even prevented from producing an exclusive book of their own best games as an investment for their retirement.
 He also questioned the wisdom of handing over such detailed information to future opponents, who would utilise databases to improve their chances of victory, regardless of original thought or chess-playing ability.

-The theoretician

-It is, however, the work that Sveshnikov did with his close friend Grandmaster Gennady Timoshchenko during the 1960s and 1970s that bears greatest testimony to his chess achievements.
+Opening theory

+Sveshnikov is best known for the opening theory he pioneered during the 1960s and 1970s with his close friend Grandmaster Gennadij Timoscenko in the Sveshnikov Sicillian.

-Previously known as the Lasker-Pelikan variation of the Sicilian Defence, Sveshnikov's system was considered of dubious merit until he transformed it into an exciting and fully playable opening.
+Previously known as the Lasker–Pelikan variation of the Sicilian Defence, Sveshnikov's system was considered of dubious merit until he transformed it into an exciting and fully playable opening.
 The balance between winning and losing is often on a knife edge, making it an attractive proposition for black players seeking the full point.
 Mark Taimanov, in an interview, described it as chess opening theory's "last great discovery".
 That it is now regularly played by the world's leading grandmasters lends credence to this view.
-Vladimir Kramnik and Valery Salov are regarded as expert practitioners of the Sicilian Sveshnikov (categorised by the moves 1.e4 c5 2.Nf3 Nc6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 e5 - the Sveshnikov 'proper' continuing 6.Ndb5 d6), but Kasparov, Shirov, Leko and Khalifman have also enjoyed success with it.
+Vladimir Kramnik and Valery Salov are regarded as expert practitioners of the Sicilian Sveshnikov (categorised by the moves 1.e4 c5 2.Nf3 Nc6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 e5 – the Sveshnikov 'proper' continuing 6.Ndb5 d6), but Kasparov, Shirov, Leko and Khalifman have also enjoyed success with it.
 Moreover, Magnus Carlsen employed this opening several times during the World Chess Championship 2018 match with Fabiano Caruana.
 The opening is rich in its tactical possibilities and despite being subjected to deep analysis, continues to flourish with new ideas being regularly unearthed.
 Sveshnikov authored a comprehensive book on this variation titled The Sicilian Pelikan.

 He was also a pioneer in the development of the Advance Variation of the French Defence and of the Alapin Variation of the Sicilian Defence.

-Personal life and death
+Personal life

+Sveshnikov was born in Chelyabinsk on 11 February 1950.

-His son, Vladimir Sveshnikov, is a chess player with the title of International Master.
+He was married twice, and had two sons and two daughters.
+One of the sons, Vladimir Sveshnikov, is a chess player with the title of International Master.

-Evgeny died from complications of COVID-19 on 18 August 2021, at the age of 71.
-His death came shortly after the death of his mother.
+He died on 18 August 2021, at the age of 71.
+His death came a few months after the death of his mother.